Most people do not listen with the intent to understand; they listen with the intent to reply.

 - The products that are highly in demand

 Social listening gives you a better understanding of what your clients want.
-To get most out of it, closely follow what people are saying about your brand.
+To get the most out of it, closely follow what people are saying about your brand.
 Don’t just focus on the apparent trends but the subtle ones as well.
-Most of all, make listening to a habit at every level in your business.
+Most of all, make listening to a habit at every level of your business.